Clan Amir 05-04

 The owners of the existing companies aren’t happy with this deal, because it won’t ensure their continued operations.
 The UK government is very happy with the deal, because it will keep the Balance of Trade figures stable and minimise the job losses.
 They realise there’ll be some since the Berant manufacturing process uses less staff.
 The cost of constructing local plants and using local labour will increase the local retail price of the Berant goods, but they’ll still be lower than that of their competitors.
 An added benefit for the UK government is the offer of the Berant companies to establish their new plants in areas of high unemployment and to train the local people to do the work.
 The special agreement is soon signed.
 Copies are also sent to the ambassadors in Germany and France.

 Gerry takes time to organise the establishment of the new companies, and selects suitable local managers from the pool of local people he’s checking for promotion in higher managerial roles.
-The just promoted staff are left to finalise the organisation of the new companies and construct the new plants.
+The just promoted staff are left to finalise the organisation of the new companies and to construct the new plants.

 Gerry and Pierre leave the UK for Belgium, and Gerry spends a few days attending to his businesses there while Pierre confers with the local embassy staff.
 They arrive in Germany to be handed a new signed agreement exactly like the one signed by the UK government.
 Because their work here is greatly reduced they have a little extra time to take in the local sights.
 Gerry sets about organising local managerial staff while Pierre confers with embassy staff on other trade matters.

 A quick trip to Spain for similar work, and then onto France.
 They achieve a lot in their short visits in each country.